techno-sorcery/CPU-16/README.md

 The CPU-16, from Atlas Digital Industries, is an 16-bit CISC minicomputer based around the 74LS181 ALU.

 Four general-purpose registers are provided to the programmer, including the accumulator.
 Two index registers are also provided, along with a 16-bit stack pointerstack pointer.
-There are also two temporary registers, which are only used by microinstructions.

-The instruction set supports a multitude of addressing modes including register, immediate, direct, indirect, relative, direct indexed offset, and indirect indexed offset.
-Fast relative addressing is enabled through the use of a separate memory address adder.
+The instruction set supports a multitude of addressing modes including immediate, direct, indirect, relative, direct indexed relative, and indirect indexed relative.
+Fast relative addressing is enabled through the inclusion of a memory address adder, separate to the main ALU.

-Up to 64K of memory can be accessed by the computer at once when in real mode, though it can access 24 bits (16 MB) through the use of paging.
-Each paged process is given a 64k memory space, split into 32 2k pages.
-For speed purposes, memory is accessed in 16-bit words.
-However, a number of byte-access operations are available
+Up to 64K of memory can be accessed by the computer at once, as it has a 16-bit wide address bus.
+For the sake of simplicity, it will (for now) feature a flat memory map with the first 48k delegated to the RAM, the next 8k delegated to device IO, and the final 8k delegated to ROM

-The instruction set includes a variety of different conditional branching instructions, all making use of direct relative addressing.
+The instruction set includes a variety of different conditional branching instructions, all making use of relative addressing.
 They test for four flag values: negative, zero, overflow, and carry.

-The architecture includes a single masked interrupt line, and a single non-maskable interrupt line.
-However, with additional planned circuitry, it will be able to use eight maskable interrupts.
+The architecture includes a single internal masked interrupt line and, with additional support hardware, 16 individually maskable interrupts.
+It also is capable of halting and engaging in DMA.

-Although I'm a believer in the RISC way of doing things, I wanted to make a microcoded CISC architecture this time around primarily because that's what pretty much all "old-school" computers were, and because I wanted machine code programming to be easy (maybe I'll make a RISC machine next time around...).
-The control signals for things like register loads and bus outputs are all encoded and demultiplexed.
-Although this somewhat slows things down (more gates and such), it reduces the number of microcode EPROMS needed down to six.
+Although I'm a believer in the RISC way of doing things, I wanted to make a microcoded CISC CPU this time around to make programming easier, and so I could save on RAM space.
+The control signals for the register loads and bus outputs are encoded and demultiplexed.
+Although this somewhat slows things down and increases the amount of support logic needed, it reduces the number of microcode EPROMS needed down to only six.

 A two-phase clock is used in order to avoid clock skew.
 The microcode flip-flops are loaded on the first phase, and all other synchronous chips are clocked on the second.
 A limited fetch-cycle overlap pipeline is supported, but its not yet used on any instructions.